LOWER BRULE, SD

-This is a standard full-team RAVS medical and surgical field teaching clinic.
+This will be a full service medical and surgical field clinic.
 Volunteers of all types are encouraged to apply.
 No prior field experience required.

 You will be part of a team of volunteers working on the Lower Brule Reservation in South Dakota.
-We will be providing four days of small animal spay/neuter and one day of vaccine/wellness services. (www.lowerbrulesiouxtribe.com)
+We will be providing 4 days of small animal spay/neuter and wellness services in Lower Brule, SD. (www.lowerbrulesiouxtribe.com)